Inferencer/LipSick/README.md

 ## Introduction

 #### To get started with LipSick on Windows, follow these steps to set up your environment.
-This branch has been tested with Anaconda using Python 3.10 and CUDA 11.6 with only 4GB VRAM.
+This branch has been tested with Anaconda using Python 3.10 and CUDA 11.6 & CUDA 11.8 with only 4GB VRAM.
 Using a different Cuda version can cause speed issues.
 See branches for [Linux](https://github.com/Inferencer/LipSick/tree/linux) or HuggingFace [GPU](https://github.com/Inferencer/LipSick/tree/HuggingFace-GPU) / [CPU](https://github.com/Inferencer/LipSick/tree/HuggingFace-CPU) or [Collab](https://github.com/Inferencer/LipSick/tree/Google-Collab)

 ## Setup